Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-create-hello-world-web-app.md

 > For a version of this article that uses the [Azure Toolkit for Eclipse], see [Create a Hello World web app for Azure using Eclipse][eclipse-hello-world].
 >

-> [!IMPORTANT]
->
-> The Azure Toolkit for IntelliJ was updated in August 2017 with a different workflow.
-This article illustrates creating a Hello World web app by using version 3.0.7 (or later) of the Azure Toolkit for IntelliJ.
-If you are using the version 3.0.6 (or earlier) of the toolkit, you will need to follow the steps in [Create a Hello World web app for Azure in IntelliJ using the legacy toolkit][Legacy Version].
->

-When you have completed this tutorial, your application will look similar to the following illustration when you view it in a web browser:

-![Preview of Hello World app][browse-web-app]

 [!INCLUDE [azure-toolkit-for-intellij-prerequisites](../includes/azure-toolkit-for-intellij-prerequisites.md)]

 ## Create a new web app project